Rohan5manza/content-ops-starter-2/content/pages/index.md

         text: >
           We help people get started with their career in AI as a professional ML engineer/ data scientist/ software devloper.
-We specialize in teaching others practical machine learning, MLOps, and much more
+We specialize in teaching others practical machine learning, MLOps, and much more.

+          We help people build their project portfolio.
         image:
           type: ImageBlock
           altText: Featured item